gk-git/gabykaram/src/posts/2021-12-18-do-i-have-an-ego.md

 ---
-title: "Who is Gaby Karam"
+title: "Do I Have An Ego"
 date: 2021-12-18
 published: true
 ---